jundalisay/superb/content/en/research/hume/essays/part-3/5-love-marriage.md

 This union was very entire.
 So great was the harmony and happiness flowing from it, that the Androgynes or men-women, became insolent upon their prosperity, and rebelled against the Gods.
 To punish them, Jupiter divorced the male-part from the female.
 Hence the origin of men and women, as distinct creatures.

-But notwithstanding this division, so lively is our remembrance of the happiness which we enjoyed in our primæval state, that we are never at rest in this situation. but each of these halves is continually searching thro’ the whole species to find the other half, which was broken from it:
+But notwithstanding this division, so lively is our remembrance of the happiness which we enjoyed in our primæval state, that we are never at rest in this situation.

+But each of these halves is continually searching thro’ the whole species to find the other half, which was broken from it:

-And when they meet, they join again with the greatest fondness and sympathy.
+When they meet, they join again with the greatest fondness and sympathy.

 But it often happens, that they are mistaken in this particular; that they take for their half what no way corresponds to them; and that the parts do not meet nor join in with each other, as is usual in fractures.

 In this case the union was soon dissolved, and each part is set loose again to hunt for its lost half, joining itself to every one whom it meets, by way of trial, and enjoying no rest till its perfect sympathy with its partner shews, that it has at last been successful in its endeavours.
 Plato wrote about the mutual love between man and woman so agreeably.